-Major losses: this is due to the pipe wall friction; They are frictional resistance forces and are proportional to the volume, depends upon the density of the fluid, nature of the surface, nature of the fluids, and solid wall in contact, and are independent of pressure.
+Major losses: This is due to the pipe wall friction; They are frictional resistance forces and are proportional to the volume, depending upon the density of the fluid, nature of the surface, nature of the fluids, and solid wall in contact, and are independent of pressure.
 Major losses can be calculated by the Darcy Weisbach equation & Chezys formula as given below:

 Gas Flow through Piping System

 Gases flow through the piping system in inclined, horizontal & vertical orientations and narrow passages such as chokes for flow control.
-As per the Joule Thomson effect’s when an ideal gas passes by at constant pressure’s the temperature remains constant, but pressure drop occurs at some points as the inner energy being transformed into kinetic energy, so as this temperature falls.
+As per the Joule-Thomson effect when an ideal gas passes by at constant pressure the temperature remains constant, but a pressure drop occurs at some points as the inner energy is transformed into kinetic energy, so as this temperature falls.

 Velocity at which the gas flow through a pipe = volumetric flow actual / area of the pipe.